sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

 -  `-strict` - allow using the experimental aac codec
 -  `-f` - specify format to output
 -  `rtmp://localhost/show/stream` - rtmp endpoint to stream to. if the target port is not `1935` is should be included in the uri.
- the last path component is the stream name - that means that multiple channels can be pushed using different names
+ The last path component is the stream name - that means that multiple channels can be pushed using different names

 Stream file example-vid.mp4